SHOWING 1 - 1 OF 1 RESULTS

 California Entrance Requirements for Dogs:

 All domestic dogs must be healthy.
-Dogs over four (4) months of age must have a certificate of current rabies vaccination.
-A Certificate of Veterinary Inspection (CVI), also known as a health certificate, is not required for privately owned dogs being brought into the State of California.
+Dogs over 4 months of age must have a certificate of current rabies vaccination.
+A Certificate of Veterinary Inspection, or CVI, also known as a health certificate, is not required for privately owned dogs being brought into the state of California.
 Persons bringing dogs into California with intent to sell or transfer ownership must have a health certificate completed by a licensed veterinarian within the 10 days prior to the date of importation.
 The person seeking to bring a dog into the state must send a copy of the health certificate to the county health department in the county in which the dog is to be sold or in the county of residence of the person who is receiving the dog.
 All persons transporting dogs via commercial air should call the airline for any additional requirements they might have.

-In addition to the requirements stated above, dogs, cats, and other pets entering California from outside the United States must comply with federal requirements enforced by the Centers for Disease Control and Prevention (CDC) and the U.S. Department of Agriculture's (USDA) Animal and Plant Health Inspection Service (APHIS).
+In addition to the requirements stated above, dogs, cats, and other pets entering California from outside the United States must comply with federal requirements enforced by the Centers for Disease Control and Prevention and the U.S. Department of Agriculture's Animal and Plant Health Inspection Service.
 Federal requirements vary according to the country or countries from which the pet is being imported.

-Please carefully check both the CDC website and the USDA-APHIS website to determine what, if any, additional documentation is required for your pet to enter the U.S.
+Please carefully check both the CDC and the USDA-APHIS websites to determine what, if any, additional documentation is required for your pet to enter the U.S.